This text is translated into Russian by google automatic human level neural machine.

 Russia also managed to determine its role in China’s implementation of the One Belt and One Road Initiative (OP-OP), a huge infrastructure project that should link China with the Middle East and Europe.
 In May, 2015 was signed the agreement on conjugation of the Eurasian Economic Union (EAEU) and OP-OP, which should result in the implementation of a number of joint projects.
 To smaller scale achievements, the RFPI Russian-Chinese investment fund for $ 1 billion can be attributed.
 Another 17 projects are being implemented under the aegis of the Russian-Chinese intergovernmental investment cooperation commission, whose total cost is about $ 15 billion.
 In August this year, Rosatom and Russian-Chinese regional development investment fund deal on partnership in the construction of nuclear power plants in third countries.
 Most recently, we are talking about unification of Russian and Chinese payment systems "Mir" and UnionPay.

 Russia and China, along with other developing countries, often jointly criticized international financial institutions under the auspices of the United States for the injustice of the decision-making procedures within organizations.
 In particular, developing countries, which most often need the help of these institutions, have the least influence on the development of their decisions.
 To solve this problem, China and Russia already had a common platform - BRICS, on the basis of which the New BRICS Development Bank was created with a similar IMF package of functions.
 Bank started work in 2015 year and already singled out Russia means for development programs.
-Also, the Russian Federation in its role co-founder participated in the formation of the Asian Infrastructure Investment Bank (AIIB), a major development institution under the auspices of China, which was joined not only by the countries in the region, but also by European states seeking to increase their economic presence in rapidly developing Asia.
-Size of authorized capital should make order $ 50 billion with a further increase to $ 100 billion.
+Also, the Russian Federation in its role co-founder participated in the formation of the Asian Infrastructure Investment Bank (AIIB) - a large development institution under the auspices of China, which was joined not only by the countries in the region, but also by the states of Europe, striving to increase their economic presence in rapidly developing Asia.
+Authorized capital should make order $ 50 billion with a further increase to $ 100 billion.

 With particular pride, the media wrote about a significant increase in the number of Chinese tourists.
 In 2015, almost 600 of thousands of Chinese tourists arrived for tourism purposes.
 Visited Moscow spent in the capital, about one billion dollars.
 First quarter 2016 of the year registered the increase in the tourist flow from China by 74% compared to last year.
 And in the last Chinese week-long weekend in honor of the Education Day of China, Russia was the first in the list of the most popular tourist destinations of Chinese citizens, surpassing Thailand and Vietnam.
 Last but not least, the number of Chinese tourists increased due to the simplification of the visa regime for Chinese tourist groups and the devaluation of the ruble against the backdrop of falling oil prices.

-Finally, the frequency of visits by the first person of the state is a diplomatic criterion for the quality of relations between countries.
-Before the 2014 year, Vladimir Putin visited the PRC on average once every two years (and at the same time no more than one visit per year).
-During the same 2014-2016 years. visits were noticeably more frequent.
-In 2014, these are two visits - in addition to the already mentioned May visit, also the November APEC summit.
+And finally, the frequency of visits by the head of state is a diplomatic criterion for the quality of relations between countries.
+Until 2014, Vladimir Putin visited China on average once every two years (and at the same time no more than one visit per year).
+During 2014-2016. visits have noticeably increased.
+In 2014, these are two visits - in addition to the already named May visit, also the November APEC summit.
 In 2015, Putin came to celebrate the victory in the Sino-Japanese War.
-In June 2016, the president led a delegation that signed a couple of dozen documents with the Chinese side (the same year, the G-20 summit in China, which Putin also visited) was signed.
-In 2017, Putin came to the PRC once.
+In June 2016, the President led a delegation that signed a couple of dozen documents with the Chinese side (in the same year, China hosted the G2017 summit, which Putin also attended).
+In XNUMX, Putin visited the PRC once.

 EXPLANATORY ASYMMETRY: PROBLEMS AND OPPORTUNITIES